-Topickle stertion-buds and limes; you pick them off the lime-trees in the summer.
+To pickle Sterican-Bude and Limes, you pick them off the Lime-trees in the Summer.

-TAKE new stertion-seeds or limes, pickle them when large, have ready vinegar, with what spice you please, throw them in, and stop the bottle close.
+TAKE new stertian-seeds or limes, pickle them when large, have ready vinegar, with what spice you please, throw them in and stop the bottle close.

-To pickle oysters, cockles, and mussels.
+To pickle Oyfers, Cockles and Muffels.

-TAKE two hundred of oysters, the newest and best you can get, be careful to fave the liquor in some pan as you open them, cut off the black verge, faving the rest, put them into their own liquor; then put all the liquor and oysters into a kettle, boil them about half an hour on a very gentle fire, do them very flowly, skimming them as the scum rises, then take them off me fire, take out the oysters, strain the liquor through a fine cloth, then put in the oysters again; then take out a pint of the liquor whilst it is hot, put thereto three quarters of an ounce of mace, and half an ounce of cloves.
-Just give it one boil, then put it to the oysters, and stir up the spices well among the oysters, then put in about a spoonful of falt, three quarters of a pint of the best white-wine vinegar, and a quarter of an ounce of whole pepper; then let them fland till they be cold, then put the oysters, as many as you well can, into the barrel; put in as much liquor as the barrel will hold, letting them fettle a while, and they will foon be fit to eat, or you may put them into Rone iss, cover them close with a bladder and leather, and be sure they be quite cold before you cover them up.
-Thus do cockles and mussels; only this, cockles are small, and to this spice you must have at least two quarts, nor is there any thing to pick off them.
-Mullels you must have two quarts, take great care to pick the (12b out under the tongue, and a little fus which grows at the ot of the tongue.
-The two latter, cockles and mussels, must washed in several waters, to clean them from the grit; put m in a stew-pan by themselves, cover them close, and when ey are open, pick them out of the shells and strain the liquor.
+Take two hundred of eysters, the newest and best you can get, Be careful to lave the liquor in fome pan as you open them, our off the black verge, saving the rest, put them into their own liquor, then put all the liquor and oysters into a kettle, boil them about half an hour, on a very gentle fire, do them very flowly, kimming them as the four rifes, then take them off the fire, take out the oysters, strain the liquor through a sine cloth, shen put in the oysters again; then take out a pint of the liquor whilst it is hot, put thereto three quarters of an ounce of mace, and half an ounce of cloves.
+Just give it one boil, then put it to the oysters, and stir up the spices well among the oysters, then put in about a spoonful of falt, three quarters of a pint of the best white wine vinegar, and a quarter of an ounce of whole penper; then let them fland till they be cold, then put the oysters as many as you well can into a barrel, put in as much liquor as the barrel will hold, letting them fettle a while, and they will foon be fit to eat, or you may put them into stone jars, cover them close with a bladder and leather, and be fure they be quite cold before you cover them up.
+Thus do cockles and mussels, only this, cockles are finall, and to this fpice you must have at least two quarts, nor is there any thing to pick off them.
+Mussels you must have two quarts, take great care to pick the crab out under the tongue, and a little fus which grows at the root of the tongue.
+The two latter, cockles and mussels, must be washed in several waters, to clean them from the grit, put them in a stew-pan by themselves; cover them close, and when they are open, pick them out of the shells and strain the liquor.

-g pickle young fuckers, or young artichokes, before the
+To pickle young Suckers, or young Artichokes, before the Leaves are bard.

-TAKE young suckers, pare them very nicely, all the hard ends of the leaves and stalks, just scald them in falt and water, and when they are cold put them into little glass bottles, with two or three large blades of mace and a nutmeg sliced thin.

-fill them either with distilled vinegar, or the sugar-vinegar of your own making, with half spring-water.
+Take young fuckers, pare them very nicely, all the hard ends of the leaves and stalks, just scald them in salt and water, and when they are cold put them into little glass bottles, with two or three blades of large mace and a nutmeg sliced thin, fill them either with distilled vinegar, or the sugar vinegar of your own making, with half spring-water.

-To pickle artichoke bottoms.
+To pickle Artichoke-Bottoms.

-POIL artichokes till you can pull the leaves off, then takeoff the chokes, and cut them from the stalk; take great care you don't let the knife touch the top, throw them into salt and watter for an hour, then take them out and lay them on a cloth drain, then put them into large wide-mouth'd glasses, put alictle mace and sliced nutmeg between, fill them either with distilled vinegar, or your sugar-vinegar and spring-water; cover them with mutton sat fried, and tie them down with a bladder and leather.
+Boil artichokes till you can pull the leaves off, then take off the chokes, and out them from the stalk; take great care you don't let the knife touch the top, throw them into salt and water for an hour, then take them out and lay them on a cloth to drain, then put them into large wide-mouth'd glasses, put a little mace and sliced nutmeg between, fill them either with distilled vinegar, or your fugar vinegar and fpring-water; cover them with mutrose fat try'd, and tie them down with a bladder and leather.

-To pickle sampbire.
+To pickle Sampbire.